 When shipping international goods, you must always use the correct forms.
 If you start out with the wrong forms, your shipment won’t move very far and it will create lots of headaches.
 These delays are the simplest ones to avoid, yet one that seems to happen the most in our industry by those new to the shipment preparation process.

-Be sure to use a computer whenever possible so that documents are accurate, legible and consistent.
+Be sure that your documents are accurate, legible and consistent.
 If one document contains different information on it than a prior document, you can expect it to be held up prior to shipping, in customs for clarity, or delayed at destination.

 CI as it is commonly referred to.
 This document clearly identifies the products being shipped along with a detailed description and the value of the goods, and the shipper’s information.
 Taxes and Duties may be assessed based on the information on this document so accuracy counts.
 Certificate of Origin – COA as it may be referred to.
 This is the document that verifies the country where the product was manufactured.

 This document is used by United States, Canada, Mexico and Puerto Rico to determine if the goods imported into their countries receive a reduced or potentially an eliminated duty under the North American Free Trade Agreement.